-A while back, I received an email from a reader named Wendy.
+So awhile back, I received an email from a reader named Wendy.
 She designed a new way to strain yogurt and offered to send me a free one to try.
-That’s OK sometimes.
-However, this time, I decided to buy it with my own money so I could be completely free about my opinion.
+That’s OK, sometimes.
+However, this time I decided to buy it with my own money so I could be open about giving my opinion.

 A Portion of the Letter From Wendy: